-The current policy for claiming placement expenses is under review and further information will be shared on Learn.
+The current policy for claiming placement expenses is available on the placement 3 Learn site.

 IMPORTANT: Students aged under 22 years are eligible for the Young Person' Free Bus Travel Scheme which ensures free bus travel throughout Scotland.
 All student who will be aged under 22 during placement are expected to apply in advance for the card that will allow them to access free bus travel for travel to placement.